dansantinojones/the-kitbag/README.md

 ## **Surface Plane**
 ### **Colours**<br>
-The shirts at the store at vibrant and colourful, therefore the main colours chosen for the website are neutral which avoids any colour clashes.
+The shirts at the store are vibrant and colourful, therefore the main colours chosen for the website are neutral which avoids any colour clashes.
 I used [Coolors](https://coolors.co/) to create a colour pallet:
 ![](/media/colours.png)

 <br>